dsmsuite/dsmsuite.github.io/_pages/about.md

 See https://github.com/dsmsuite for the source code of the DSM suite.

 ## Goals
+Although the approach is very effective, there are currently not many tools that support DSM visualization.
+Unfortunately, the open source tools currently available offer insufficient support, which forces them to use commercial tools.
+Availability of adequate open source tools would lower the threshold for deploying DSMs.

 The goals of the DSM suite are:
 -To provide an open source DSM visualization tool.